chrismcgale/AVL/README.md

 Why? very fast 2d rangeSearch. returns all the points between [x1,y1] x [x2,y2]

-To Do: Fix rangeTree rangeSearch and constructor </br>
+To Do: Fix rangeTree rangeSearch </br>
 Change to smart_pointers